vindarel/lisp-journey/content/pythonVSlisp.md

 ## Library management

-*pip*: use virtual environments (virtualenv, virtualenvwrapper, tox, anaconda,… ?), pin dependencies (pip-tools, pipenv, poetry, pyupdate,… ?).
+*pip*: use virtual environments (virtualenv, virtualenvwrapper, tox, anaconda,… ?), pin dependencies (pip-tools, pipenv, poetry, pyupdate,… or no virtual env).
 Debug problems due to a third party library that didn't pin its dependencies strictly enough.

-*quicklisp*: think of it like Debian's apt, shipping releases that work together (load together), and that we upgrade together.
-If needed, we can still clone projects into `~/quicklisp/local-projects/` or have project-local dependencies with [Qlot](https://github.com/fukamachi/qlot).
+*quicklisp*: think of it like Debian's apt, shipping releases that work together (load together), and that we upgrade together, when we want.
+If needed, we can still clone projects into `~/quicklisp/local-projects/` for a system-wide installation, or have project-local dependencies with [Qlot](https://github.com/fukamachi/qlot).
 In my experience, so far so good.

-We are not even limited to Quicklisp any more (it can be limiting because it release cycle is of one month).
+We are not even limited to Quicklisp any more (it can be limiting because of its one month release cycle).
 The [Ultralisp](http://ultralisp.org/) distribution builds every 5 minutes. [clpm](https://gitlab.common-lisp.net/clpm/clpm) is a package manager with a traditional approach.